Approximate Equivariance via Projection-based Regularisation: Experiments

 where $S$ is the $4\times 4$ cyclic-shift matrix on orientation channels and $\mathrm{rot}_r$ rotates the spatial kernel by $90^\circ r$.
 For a derivation of this expression, see Appendix~\ref{app:c4_steerable_projection}.

 In contrast, \citet{Bai_2025_CVPR} penalise a term that samples both a data point and a group element.
 For each sample $x$ they draw a random $r\in C_4$ and add

-to the task loss.
-This requires an extra forward pass for each sampled rotation and each data sample, with asymptotic cost $O(N_{\textrm{samples}} \cdot \textrm{cost}_\textrm{forward})$ where $N_\textrm{samples}$ is the number of sampled group elements and $\textrm{cost}_\textrm{forward}$ is the cost of a single forward pass.
-By contrast, as derived in Section~\ref{sec:asymp_cost}, our projection-based regulariser $\|P_\textrm{equiv}(\cdot)\|$ incurs a cost that is linear in the number of parameters, does not sample rotations or data, introduces no extra forward passes, and has zero estimator variance.
+to the task loss. {This requires an extra forward pass for each sampled rotation and each data sample, with asymptotic cost $O(N_{\textrm{samples}} \cdot \textrm{cost}_\textrm{forward})$ where $N_\textrm{samples}$ is the number of sampled group elements and $\textrm{cost}_\textrm{forward}$ is the cost of a single forward pass.
+By contrast, as derived in Section~\ref{sec:asymp_cost}, our projection-based regulariser $\|P_\textrm{equiv}(\cdot)\|$ incurs a cost that is linear in the number of parameters, does not sample rotations or data, introduces no extra forward passes, and has zero estimator variance.}

-We report peak signal-to-noise ratio (PSNR), structural similarity (SSIM), and training throughput on a single A100 GPU under two regimes.
 In the fixed-batch setting, we use batch size $4$ for all methods.
 In the max-feasible setting, the sample-based regulariser remains at batch size $4$ (limited by the extra forward/activation memory), whereas the baselines and our projection-based regulariser scale to batch size $12$ due to unchanged per-sample compute and memory.
 Our projection-based regulariser delivers competitive or superior reconstruction quality, surpassing the sample-based penalty in all metrics across all settings but one, and improving over the unregularised baselines in most cases.
 Owing to the extra forward pass in Equation \ref{eq:c4_sample_penalty_inst}, the sample-based approach is constrained to smaller batch sizes and lower throughput.
 Even under the fixed-batch protocol, its throughput is $42$–$47\%$ lower than ours; under the max-feasible protocol, the gap widens to $54$–$61\%$.
-These results indicate that projection-based regularisation achieves stronger $C_4$-equivariance with better hardware efficiency by avoiding per-sample group sampling.
-Similarly, due to the overparameterisation of the equivariant subspace, RPPs incur slower runtime during both training and inference and require more learnable parameters, and still underperform our approach in reconstruction quality.
+These results indicate that projection-based regularisation achieves stronger $C_4$-equivariance with better hardware efficiency by avoiding per-sample group sampling. {Similarly, due to the overparameterisation of the equivariant subspace, RPPs incur slower runtime during both training and inference and require more learnable parameters, and still underperform our approach in reconstruction quality.}